 On August 27, 1927, the Telegram Company purchased Clarksburg Publishing Company and moved from the Empire Building on Fourth Street to Hewes Avenue, its present location.
 Retaining the name Clarksburg Publishing Company, the merged operation now owned both papers.
 A used Goss Staightline press purchased in 1928 printed both newspapers in an old-fashioned wide format for the next seven decades.
 It was believed to be the oldest press in daily operation in the United States when it was replaced in January 1998 by a Goss Urbanite that allowed full color capability and reduced the newspapers’ width to modern standards.

-Look at reviews and ratings: Read the reviews and ratings to understand the business's reputation and reliability.
-Confirm Contact Information: Verify the phone numbers and email addresses listed.
+Check Reviews and Ratings: Look at the reviews and ratings provided by other customers to gauge the reputation and reliability of the business.
+Confirm Contact Information: Double-check the contact details such as phone numbers and email addresses.
 If available, visit the business's official website.
-Confirm Business Location: Double-check the business location using the Google map provided.
+Verify Location: Double-check the business location using the Google map provided.

-Protect Your Personal Data: Never give out your social security number, credit card details, or passwords.
-Check Representative's Identity: Make sure the representative is legitimate.
-Ask for their name and position and verify it on the official website.
-Before proceeding with any legal matters, consider being aware of local $stateName state laws.
-It is also advisable to contact a licensed privacy attorney to ensure conformity and to preserve your rights and interests.
-You can find more information here by finding an accredited legal expert in privacy laws.
+Avoid Sharing Sensitive Information: Never give out your social security number, credit card details, or passwords.
+Confirm Identity: Make sure the representative is legitimate.
+You can ask for their name and position and cross-check it on the business's official website.
+Before proceeding with any legal matters, consider familiarizing yourself with local $stateName state laws.
+It is also advisable to contact a certified attorney specializing in privacy laws to ensure compliance and to defend your rights and interests.
+You can find more information here by looking up a licensed privacy law specialist.

-Check Weather: Ensure the weather is suitable before planning your visit, particularly in areas with extreme weather.
-Check Business Status: Make sure the business is open on your planned visit day, including any public holidays.
+Weather Check: Ensure the weather is suitable before planning your visit, particularly in areas with extreme weather.
+Check Business Status: Confirm that the business is operational on the day you plan to visit, considering public holidays and any reported closures.

-Legal Issues or Disputes: If you encounter any legal issues or disputes with a local business, document the details and seek legal advice.
-You may also report the issue to local consumer protection agencies.
-Address Listing Errors: If you notice a business is closed or has incorrect contact details, inform us.
-Use this form to report the issue: Contact Us Form
+Legal Issues or Disputes: Document any legal issues or disputes and seek legal advice.
+Consider reporting the issue to consumer protection agencies.
+Address Listing Errors: Report any inaccuracies such as closed businesses, wrong phone numbers, or incorrect addresses.
+Submit a report using the following form: Contact Us Form